timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/structured-output.md

 There are many use cases for structured output.
 Here are a few.

-- Replace forms with natural language input via text or audio
+- Replace forms with natural language input via text
 - Generate customized dashboards from ambient application state
 - Enable users to navigate, query, build, and customize the entire application user interface using natural language

-We think these are just a few of the use cases, and we're excited to see what you dream and build with hashbrown.
+We think these are just a few of the use cases, and we're excited to see what you dream and build with Hashbrown.

 ---